 -Stop De Facto Banning Insanity in the courtroom

 -Stop Punishing and Incarcerating people who were neurologically detached from reality (so-called psychotic) when they committed crimes.

-State and federal governments have a civic and moral responsibility to provide comprehensive care, case management, and dignified institutional care in the community where appropriate for people with serious brain function disorders.
-The criminal justice system needs to prevail upon government to allow the mental system to take taking jurisdiction over persons with this class of brain function disorders who are charged with crimes.
+State and federal governments have a civic and moral responsibility to provide comprehensive care, case management, and dignified institutional care where appropriate for people with serious brain function disorders.
+The criminal justice system needs to prevail upon government to allow the “mental health” system (unfortunately named as such but this is the reality that we have to deal with) to take jurisdiction over persons with this class of brain function disorders who are charged with crimes.

 Legislators have violated the public trust by abandoning the most vulnerable people in society; those who are deprived of the neural capacity to conform their behaviors to the law due to serious neurobehavioral disorders.
 There are laws that undergird the criminal justice system in the disposition of people with these disorders.
 Legislators are responsible for the drafting and passage of these laws.
-Legislators are responsible for closing state hospitals and not replacing lost housing (those hospitals provided 24/7 supported housing, not just treatment “beds”) with appropriate residential care in the community.
+Legislators are responsible for closing state hospitals and not replacing lost housing (those hospitals provided 24/7 supported housing, not just treatment “beds”) with appropriate institutional are in the community.
 What they have done is reprehensible.
 There are people living in the “community” that are too gravely ill to be living at home with families or independently.
 Because of these misguided deinstitutionalization policies there is an epidemic of these vulnerable persons being killed by police officers or becoming engaged with the criminal justice system.

 The following is an excerpt from a paper titled “Some Perspectives on Criminalization” …written by H. Richard Lamb, MD, and Linda E. Weinberger, PhD